coreyhaines/coreyhaines.github.io/_posts/2016-01-29-woman-authored-scifi-recommendations.markdown

-And if you you are wondering, I read the first two books of the Imperial Radch series by Ann Leckie and had trouble getting into them.
+And if you are wondering, I read the first two books of the Imperial Radch series by Ann Leckie and had trouble getting into them.
 Might return later, but there are so many ones that I do get into out there.

+Wondering why there is no Ursula K. LeGuin (or your favorite author)?
+These are highlights of the books I've read over the latter part of 2015.
+And most of these were unknown to me before.